 Since March 2020, the Centers for Disease Control and Prevention has urged older adults — a group at highest risk for severe illness with COVID-19 — to stay home with few, if any, visitors.

 These restrictions have helped to protect seniors throughout the pandemic, but also limited interaction with friends and family, leading to a stark increase in reported isolation.
 In fact, 56% of older adults said they felt isolated in June 2020, according to a University of Michigan poll on healthy aging.
 That’s more than double the number of seniors who reported feeling isolated in 2018’s healthy aging poll.
 This isolation can lead to depression, weight loss, cognitive decline, and other medical complications, research suggests.

-Understand the negative mental and physical effects of senior isolation, and learn ways to help seniors who are lonely or living alone.
+Learn the major mental and physical effects of loneliness, and how senior isolation has been complicated by the coronavirus pandemic.
+Get tips on how to connect with and support seniors who are lonely or living alone.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 Social isolation has been a “core concern” during the coronavirus pandemic, according to a University of Washington study of social services and health care organizations across the state.
 Organization leaders expect the effects of isolation in 2020 to persist well after restrictions have been lifted, according to the study, leading to “exacerbated problems of dementia, depression, suicide risk, and disrupted care.”

 Family caregivers agree social distancing and the stress of the pandemic have affected their aging loved ones.
 Sixty-two percent of adult children caring for their parents or elderly relatives say their loved one has suffered physically or mentally from isolation during the pandemic, according to a December 2020 survey from A Place for Mom.
 Some groups particularly affected by pandemic isolation include: